cipherboy/COMS-327/README.md

 If either of these two options are specified, the game will not run and instead only the desired information will be displayed.

+Note: implicit assumption that the files work with your C++ standard library's getline() istream function.

 ## Running
 To compile and run: